zt4ff/ossu_learning/01_design-patterns/README.md

 ### State of Responsibility
 The main idea is that, at any given moment, there's a finite number of states which a program can be in.
 Within any unique state, the program behaves differently, and the program can be switched from one state to another instantaneously.

+### Command Pattern
+The command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+This transformation lets you pass requests as a method arguments, delay or queue a request's execution, and support undoable operations.